bhnirush11/KDD-Group-Project-/README.md

  - Distribution of flights in the dataset across airlines

 <img width="1057" alt="Screenshot 2021-11-17 at 11 41 22 PM" src="https://user-images.githubusercontent.com/91857002/142353025-a2e6b172-5b51-4242-baca-d7fa30a92efb.png">

+## Machine Learning

+## Evaluation

+## Conclusion

+For future work, this project can be added with more features making the dataset more rich in features.

 ## Future Enhancements
 - We will compare the performances of various machine learning algorithms and identify the algorithm that gives the best result on flight delay dataset.